itsx/ansible_loki/README.md

-# Ansible : Playbook Docker
+# Ansible : Playbook Loki

-The aim of this project is to deploy a Docker instance on Vagrant instances.
+The aim of this project is to deploy Grafana Loki project on Linux Vagrant instance.

 ## Getting Started